Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

-His first thought, upon completing the letter, was: well that explains a lot; and it did.
-The idea of magic, or at least wizardry explained very neatly various incidents over the past decade, all of which he had been severely punished for and entirely unable to understand: the miraculous re-growth of hair, the ability to get onto the school roof by simply jumping, that incident with the snake on Dudley's birthday, etc.
+His first thought, upon finishing the letter, was: well that explains a lot; and it did.
+The idea of magic, or at least wizardry, explained very neatly various incidents over the past decade, all of which he had been severely punished for and entirely unable to understand: the miraculous re-growth of hair, the ability to get onto the school roof by simply jumping, that incident with the snake on Dudley's birthday, etc.

 In fact, it explained everything too neatly, and Harry scowled at the letter before examining the other piece of parchment, which turned out to be the enclosed list of supplies.
 He sighed.
-Even if it is true, unlikely, but even if it is, where in London am I going to get any of this stuff?
+Even if it is true, unlikely, but even if it is, where in London am I going to get any of this stuff?!
 He thought with disgust turning back to the original letter, And what could they possibly mean by 'we await you owl'?

 After contemplating the letter for a few more minutes (as well as the envelope), he decided that mail must travel by some other form than the post office, mainly due to the fact that the envelope possessed no stamp.
 And perhaps they used owls to cart these letters, similar to how they used to use messenger pigeons in ancient history.
 Yes, that was it, although why they chose owls was beyond him.

-Furthermore, this led to the problem of how was he going to get an owl, when clearly there were none in the general vicinity, and even if he did, how was the owl to know where to go, as there was no return address.
+Furthermore, this led to the problem of how was he going to get an owl, when clearly there were none in the general vicinity, and even if he managed that, how was the owl to know where to go, as there was no return address.
 He sighed, rolling his eyes at the lack of information the letter contained.
 It's probably just a practical joke played by Dudley, although it seems to have more thought and time into it than he'd care to put, he thought grumpily to himself.
 Still, in the slight chance the letter was genuine, he decided it would be best to have a reply ready in case he did find some way to deliver it.
 With that thought in mind, he set about composing his own letter.

 Albus Dumbledore was not having the best of days.
-The annual pre-school-curriculum-staff-meeting had deteriorated into a general round of insults and moaning over how much the students had inevitably forgotten; his attempts to restore order had been met with cold glares; two of the castle ghosts had been missing for the last month and no on knew where they were; the Sorting Hat was complaining about its position on the shelf and demanding a higher place of honor; and no one had accepted a lemon drop from him in weeks.
-While this situation would have broken an ordinary wizard, Albus Dumbledore was anything but ordinary, and as such, was only mildly depressed.
+The annual pre-school-curriculum-staff-meeting had deteriorated into a round of insults and moaning over how much the students had inevitably forgotten; his attempts to restore order had been met with cold glares; two of the castle ghosts had been missing for the last month and no one knew where they were; the Sorting Hat was complaining about its position on the shelf and demanding a higher place of honor; and no one had accepted a lemon drop from him in weeks.
+While this situation would have broken an ordinary wizard, Albus Dumbledore was anything but ordinary, and as such was only mildly depressed.

 "Now Minerva," he scolded the transfiguration teacher, "You know as well as I do that divination is an important subject and you shouldn't criticize Sybill so."
 He regarded her reproachfully as she completely ignored him and continued to rant at the divination teacher about 'prophecy this', and 'seeing the future that', and 'oh, this is just utter nonsense!'

 Dumbledore sighed before sending an annoyed glare at the ancient runes and arithmancy teachers, who were snickering quietly, while his potions master looked on, terribly amused.
-"Leonardo, Sydney, Severus, really," he admonished, before being abruptly cut off as an owl swooped in from one of the high, arching, open windows, dropped a letter on his desk (missing his head by mere inches), and flew out again, presumably headed for the owlery.
+"Leonardo, Sydney, Severus, really," he admonished, before being abruptly cut off as an owl swooped in from one of the high, arching, open windows, dropped a letter on his desk (missing his head by mere inches), and flew out again, presumably headed for the Owlery.

 Silence descended for one blessed moment as the Headmaster calmly picked up the letter and read its contents, eyebrows rising and eyes beginning to twinkle suspiciously.
 Upon finishing, he surveyed the room over his spectacles and the top of the letter; a faint smile twitched at the corners of his mouth as he realized everyone was regarding him in quiet anticipation (finally).
 Never one to turn down such an obliging audience, he returned his gaze to the top of the letter and read it aloud: